tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 ![Concurrency Issues](/assets/20250217-concurrency-problem.png){:style="display:block; margin-left:auto; margin-right:auto"}

 Additionally, concurrent refining of cards can be expensive, particularly if there are no extra processing resources available.
-So the G1 barrier contains extra filtering code to avoid card marks that are generated by reference writes that make no difference for garbage collection.
+So, the G1 barrier contains extra filtering code to avoid card marks that are generated by reference writes that make no difference for garbage collection.

 The G1 write barrier will not mark a card if
-* the reference assignment write a reference that is not interesting, not crossing areas.
+* the reference assignment writes a reference that is not interesting, not crossing areas.
 * the code assigns a `null` value: these do not generate links between objects, so the corresponding marked cards are unnecessary.
 * the card is already marked, which means that it is already scheduled for refinement.

-Figure 6 compares the sizes of the resulting, directly inlined part of the G1 write barrier (there is an additional part not shown here which is executed somewhat rarely) on the left with the whole Serial and Parallel GC write barrier on the right ([[Protopopovs23](https://ssw.jku.at/Teaching/MasterTheses/Protopopovs/Thesis.pdf)]).
+Figure 6 compares the sizes of the resulting write barriers, directly inlined part of the G1 write barrier (there is an additional part not shown here which is executed somewhat rarely) on the left with the whole Serial and Parallel GC write barrier on the right ([[Protopopovs23](https://ssw.jku.at/Teaching/MasterTheses/Protopopovs/Thesis.pdf)]).

 ![Write Barrier Comparison](/assets/20250217-post-write-barrier-fast-path.png){:style="display:block; margin-left:auto; margin-right:auto"}